kuxynator/Kux-Running/src/README.md

 # Kuxynator's Running Mod

+## Story
+After crashing on the planet, you will find a few capsules of amphitamins in the remains of the spaceship.
+Use them wisely!
+Later you can also consume spice.

 > Walk with *smooth acceleration* or cheat something:
     sprint in *turbo mode*,
     *be faster* if you *zoom out*